[This article was first published in October 2019 and has been updated and revised.]

-Keep in mind that in the Mattress Recycling Council has implemented a law in California, Connecticut and Rhode Island that allows retailers collect a disposal fee on all new mattress and box spring sales.
+And keep in mind, too, that in the Mattress Recycling Council has helped to implement a law in California, Connecticut and Rhode Island that allows retailers collect a disposal fee on all new mattress and box spring sales.

 Junk King: Your Mattress Recycle Resource

 Junk King provides an efficient, safe and eco-friendly mattress disposal service to make the whole process easy for you.
 Our experienced mattress removal team will have the manpower to haul off that mattress and bed frame without damaging any of your home on the way out.

 We’ll do all the heavy lifting so there is no need for you to carry items out to the curb.
 And we’ll make sure that the mattress or bed is disposed of at a proper recycling facility so that it doesn’t do any harm to our ecosystem.

 Ready to get rid of and recycle your old mattress?
 It’s can be as simple as 1, 2, 3.